Endesa Chile blocking BG planned Quintero LNG stake sale

 ENAP and BG agreed to sign a new supply contract last year, but Endesa and BG didn't clinch a fresh deal.

-BG's former Chief Executive Officer Frank Chapman said last year before his retirement that the failure of efforts to reinvigorate a field in Egypt would cost the company 30,000 barrels of oil equivalent per day of lost gas output.
+BG Chief Executive Officer Frank Chapman has said the failure of efforts to reinvigorate a field in Egypt would cost the company 30,000 barrels of oil equivalent per day of lost gas output.

 Industry sources said in November that very few, if any, cargoes from Egypt had ever been sent to Chile.
 The sources requested anonymity because they were not authorized to speak to the press.